J-Paten/income-and-budget-manager/README.md

 # income-and-budget-manager
-a program to track expenses, paychecks and is a helpful tool to monitor your money!
+a command line tool written in Rust to track expenses, paychecks and is a helpful way to monitor your money!